pandas-dev/pandas/doc/source/timedeltas.rst

    tdi / np.timedelta64(1,'s')
    tdi.astype('timedelta64[s]')

-Scalars type ops work as well
+Scalars type ops work as well.
+These can potentially return a *different* type of index.

 .. ipython:: python

+   # adding or timedelta and date -> datelike
    tdi + Timestamp('20130101')

+   # subtraction of a date and a timedelta -> datelike
+   # note that trying to subtract a date from a Timedelta will raise an exception
+   (Timestamp('20130101') - tdi).tolist()

+   # timedelta + timedelta -> timedelta
    tdi + Timedelta('10 days')

-   (Timestamp('20130101') - tdi).tolist()
+   # division can result in a Timedelta if the divisor is an integer
+   tdi / 2

+   # or a Float64Index if the divisor is a Timedelta
    tdi / tdi[0]